SiSoup/PiiCode/README.md

 The purpose of the software is to demonstrate the capabilities and provide some working software as a platform for starting project development.
 Although the software is written with the iCode NFC-V tags in mind, the libraries provided by ST Microelectronics will work with all common NFC tag types.
 The sample software is built on the ST25R3911B HF RFID Reader IC  rfal libraries provided by ST Microelectronics (https://www.st.com/en/nfc/st25r3911b.html#sw-tools-scroll).
-After installation there will be two key direcrories within the iCode folder;
+After installation there will be two key directories within the iCode folder;

 1 - The original rfal_V1.3.0 files from ST including the nfc_poller demo application, upon which this demo is based.